NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

-* a formula for converting coordinate values taken from the dimension or auxiliary coordinate constructs to a different coordinate system, stored in a `CoordinateConversion` class instance, which is accessed with the `~CoordinateReference.get_coordinate_conversionm` method, or `~CoordinateReference.coordinate_conversion` attribute, of the coordinate reference construct.
+* a formula for converting coordinate values taken from the dimension or auxiliary coordinate constructs to a different coordinate system, stored in a `CoordinateConversion` class instance, which is accessed with the `~CoordinateReference.get_coordinate_conversion` method, or `~CoordinateReference.coordinate_conversion` attribute, of the coordinate reference construct.

 .. code-block:: python
-   :caption: *Get the coordinate converion and inspect its parameters
+   :caption: *Get the coordinate conversion and inspect its parameters
              and referenced domain ancillary constructs.*

    >>> crs.get_coordinate_conversion()